abhipranav16/Gmeet-Clone/README.md

 - Text chat functionality for instant messaging during meetings
 - User authentication and account management.
 - Integration of a collaborative whiteboard for visual interactions.
-- User-friendly interface with intuitive controls.
+- User friendly interface with intuitive controls.

 ## Prerequisites